jmariomejiap/codeQuality/README.md

 ## Contributing
 I welcome contributions!
-Please open an issues if you have any feature ideas or find any bugs.
+Please open an issue if you have any feature ideas or find any bugs.
 I also accept pull requests with open arms.
 I will go over the issues when I have time. :)